 In their catalog, StonePeak states that Plane has the "aesthetic beauty of a natural slab of quarried stone," combined with the durable characteristics of porcelain.
 What they mean is that, unlike slab stone, you don't need to worry about sealing or staining.

 Uncut Mosaic Tile For Backsplashes and Walls (Like Hakatai's Cartglass)

-Backsplashes are such a limited area that you can afford the time and, hopefully, the money to really go all out with it.
-Mosaic tile itself represent a certain degree of creativity, but why not go one step further and design some really cool mosaic patterns on your kitchen backsplash or walls?
+Backsplashes are such a limited area that you can afford the time and, hopefully, the money to go all out with it.
+Mosaic tile itself represents a certain degree of creativity, but why not go one step further and design some cool mosaic patterns on your kitchen backsplash or walls?

 05 of 05